openmainframeproject/tac/programs/infrastructure/plan.md

     * Aim for a consistent solution across everything
 * Each LPAR/guest will have it's own dedicated I.P. address
     * For some a DNS address may be worthwhile - is that a possibility?
       * i.e cbttape.something.org and if there are two cbt guests at some point then the 2nd can be cbttape2.something.org
+* Security needs to be factored into the environments.
+    * local security
+    * network security

 ### Software Availability